Free Case Evaluation

 TO REQUEST YOUR CASE REVIEW

-High-value pain and suffering claims require serious injury, documented medical proof, and experienced legal advocacy that can present the full human impact of the harm.
+High-value pain and suffering claims require serious injury, documented medical proof, and advocacy that can put the full human impact in front of a carrier or a jury.

 At-a-Glance: Pain and Suffering Damages in Personal Injury Claims

-• Pain and suffering damages cover the intangible impact of your injuries including: physical pain, emotional distress, and loss of enjoyment of life
+- Pain and suffering damages cover the intangible impact of your injuries: physical pain, emotional distress, and loss of enjoyment of life

-Personal Injury Case Types That Typically Qualify for Pain and Suffering Damages
+Which Injury Cases Carry Pain and Suffering Damages

 Pain and suffering damages apply across most personal injury cases depending on the severity of injury, jurisdiction, and nature of the case.
 You may have a pain and suffering claim when another party's negligence causes physical injury that leads to ongoing pain, emotional distress, or lasting disruption to your daily life.